JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

   **Confidentiality**\

   At DIVD, we work with sensitive data every day.
 Think about lists of IP addresses, types of vulnerabilities found, contact information, and metadata (e.g. timestamps, scripts, researchers working on the data).
-The members of DIVD take all precautions necessary to protect the confidentiality of this data.
+[The members of DIVD](https://www.divd.nl/who-we-are/team/) take all precautions necessary to protect the confidentiality of this data.

   **(Ethical) Hacker / White Hat Hacker**\

   DIVD members belong to the “white hat” hackers.
-A white hat hacker is someone who breaks into a computer system with positive intentions.
-The aim is to detect security breaches.
-The term ‘white hat’ comes from cowboy movies in which the hero always wore a white hat.
-A whitehat hacker is also called an ethical hacker.
+A white hat hacker is someone who breaks into a computer system with positive intentions, without disrupting any services or processes.
+The motivation of a white hat hacker is to detect security vulnerabilities, without misusing or exploiting them.
+A white hat hacker is sometimes also referred to as an ethical hacker.
 Our members are skilled professionals that must always operate within legal boundaries.
-Please read our code of conduct for more information.
+Please read our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/) for more information. *The term ‘white hat’ comes from cowboy movies in which the hero always wore a white hat.*

   **Exploit**\

-  An exploit is a malicious application or script that can be used to take advantage of a system's vulnerability.
+  An exploit is a malicious application, piece of code or script that can be used to take advantage of a system's vulnerability.
 At DIVD, we don’t use or run intrusive exploits to verify the existence of a vulnerability in a system.
 Destructive commands like “$ rm -rf /” or testing for denial of service are not permitted in any scenario.
 If several means are available to meet the need, we opt for the one which has the least impact on the availability of the systems and services.

   **Responsible disclosure**\

   In cybersecurity, responsible disclosure refers to the procedure where a security analyst, ethical hacker, or ethical hacker organisation such as DIVD notifies an organisation about a detected vulnerability in its systems or software.
-This notification is done in such a way that the organisation has the opportunity to mitigate the weakness before it becomes public knowledge and possibly misused by hackers with malicious intentions.
+Notifying is done in such a way that the organisation has the opportunity to mitigate the weakness before it becomes public knowledge and possibly misused by hackers with malicious intentions.
 By privately notifying organisations, they can address the vulnerabilities before they are exploited by malicious hackers, thereby improving the security of their systems.

   Responsible disclosure helps protect users, maintains trust between (DIVD) researchers and organisations, and contributes to the ongoing improvement of cybersecurity practices.